-Protect Your Family from the Dangers of Secondhand Smoke
+Protect Your Family From the Dangers of Secondhand Smoke

 Each of these kids is in danger.
 Flip the card to discover how.